PeterGilroy/interactive-nodetool/README.md

 ## Notes

-This has currently only been test against a local install of Cassanra 5.0.4.
+This has currently only been tested against a local install of Cassanra 5.0.4.
 This is not a wrapper for the native nodetool commands and is performing the underlying JMX calls and formatting the output in a similar way to nodetool.
 Therefore need to add each nodetool command over time.